top of page

 Is the consultation and any preliminary communication confidential?

-Yes, your conversations with our paralegal, Jake, and your consultation are confidential.
+Yes, your conversations with any member of our staff, and your consultation are confidential.

 What type of employment law does your firm practice?